Welcome!

 Some Christians experience unwelcome thoughts, obsessive rumination, and persistent anxiety about their relationship with God.
-They struggle to read Scripture, pray, take communion, and participate in various other things that most Christians seem to be able to do.
+They struggle to read Scripture, pray, take communion, and participate in various other things that most Christians do regularly.
 They wrestle with an overly tender conscience, an intolerance of uncertainty, and persistent feelings of condemnation, not quelled by loved ones’ well-meaning reassurances.
 But they often don’t realize what they’re dealing with.
 They chalk it up to a faith issue or a lack of trust, and so continues the cycle of condemnation.
 Yet these symptoms and more are consistent with an experience called scrupulosity, also referred to as religious OCD.

 Why a Blog?